-The Official Taxi Register lists UK registered Taxi, Minicab, Minibus, Limos and Airport Transfers.
+The Taxi Register lists UK registered Taxi, Minicab, Minibus, Limos and Airport Transfers.
 To find a Company, simply enter your Postcode or Town to view the local Taxi firms

 Taxis are a popular form of transportation in the United Kingdom, offering a convenient and flexible way to travel around cities and towns.
 Whether you're a tourist exploring a new city or a local commuting to work, taxis can provide a reliable and efficient means of getting from A to B. In this article, we'll take a closer look at UK taxis and explore some of their key features and benefits.

 In the UK, there are several different types of taxis, each with their own unique features and regulations.
 The most common type of taxi is the black cab, also known as a hackney carriage.
 These iconic vehicles are licensed to operate in London and other major cities, and are easily recognisable thanks to their distinctive design and yellow "taxi" sign on the roof.

 Another popular type of taxi is the private hire vehicle, which can be booked in advance through a licensed operator.
 Private hire vehicles can come in a variety of shapes and sizes, from standard cars to luxury limousines.
 Unlike black cabs, private hire vehicles cannot be hailed from the street, and must be pre-booked through a licensed operator.